 Although the terms time dependent inhibition (TDI) and mechanism based inhibition (MBI) are often used inter-changeably, there is a distinct difference scientifically.
 Time dependent inhibition is defined as an interaction where there is an enhanced inhibition if the test compound is pre-incubated with the metabolizing system prior to addition of the substrate.
 Mechanism based inhibition specifically refers to a subset of time dependent inhibition which defines inactivation of the enzyme by a chemically reactive metabolite.1

-The draft FDA guidance for drug interactions (February 2012)2 recommend evaluating time dependent inhibition for investigational drugs.
+The FDA guidance for drug interactions (January 2020)2 recommend evaluating time dependent inhibition for investigational drugs.

 How do I interpret the data from the IC50 shift assay?

 Using the IC50 shift assay, it is possible to distinguish between reversible and irreversible inhibition.
 For solely reversible inhibitors addition of a 30 min pre-incubation gives no change in the IC50.
 Consequently all three experimental conditions will give the same IC50.
 Alternatively for compounds which are only time dependent inhibitors, an IC50 will be calculated only when NADPH is present in the pre-incubation and no effect is observed in the 0 min pre-incubation or 30 min pre-incubation minus NADPH.
 Test compounds which exhibit both reversible and time dependent inhibition will give a lower IC50 with a 30 min pre-incubation in the presence of NADPH compared to a 30 min pre-incubation minus NADPH and 0 min pre-incubation and thus an IC50 shift can be calculated as shown in Figure 4.